Category Archives: Barron Cannon

 Frankenstein groaned and rolled over.
 He slept the rest of the day, that night, and part of the next day.
 Barron took him to the barber shop next door.
 Frankenstein had never gotten a haircut.
 His hair was halfway down his back and his beard down to his belly button.
 The barber gave him a taper fade crew cut and a shave.
 He trimmed his eyebrows and the tufts of hair growing out of his ears.
 He unscrewed the electrodes in the creature’s neck.

-He had never stretched in his life, which contributed to his stiffness and pain.
+He had never stretched in his life, which contributed to his discomfort and stiffness.
 His poor muscles were as short as could be.
 On top of everything else he was close to three hundred years old, counting his own lifetime and the lifetimes of the men he was made of.
 His synovial fluid was thick as mud.

 Barron and Frankenstein worked on standing forward bend hour after hour day after day.
 At first the creature could only bend slightly, placing his hands on his thighs.
 He did it a thousand times.
 He huffed and puffed.
 When he was able to touch his knees, he did it two thousand times.
 He broke out into a sweat.
 One day Barron brought blocks, setting them up on the high level.
 Frankenstein folded and got his fingertips to the blocks.
 The day came when Barron flipped them to their lower level.